-This A-Z list of strange but true facts on just about anything and everything is an ongoing project.
-So far, the list includes the following subjects (scroll down to see the actual entries):
+From Ants to Zebras, this A-Z list of strange but true facts on just about anything and everything is an ongoing project that you are welcome to contribute towards.

 STRANGE BUT TRUE ALCOHOL FACTS